zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 1. Your "busy" week (amounting to approximately one (1) flag per moderator, per day) does not, in my opinion, in any way excuse such ignorance of the truth.

-## How I got involved
+## A timeline of related events

-Though I do not wish to speak for them, it is clear that our grievances have a common root: the [aftermath](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950) of discussion of a then-upcoming PSF vote on changes to bylaws.
-The measures proposed in [that discussion](https://discuss.python.org/t/for-your-consideration-proposed-bylaws-changes-to-improve-our-membership-experience/55696) (also, to my understanding, discussed on a members-only mailing list, and possibly also on some Discord servers that I don't know anything about) have since [all passed](https://discuss.python.org/t/psf-board-election-proposed-bylaws-changes-results-announcement/58465) - despite quite a bit of opposition voiced in that discussion, the most controversial measure received over 80% votes in favour.
+On June 13, 2024, a PSF board member posted a [thread](https://discuss.python.org/t/for-your-consideration-proposed-bylaws-changes-to-improve-our-membership-experience/55696) to discuss three new ballot measures to change PSF bylaws.
+To my understanding, these measures were also discussed on a members-only mailing list, and possibly also elsewhere.
+These measures [all passed](https://discuss.python.org/t/psf-board-election-proposed-bylaws-changes-results-announcement/58465) - despite quite a bit of opposition voiced in that discussion, the most controversial measure received over 80% votes in favour.

-- opposed the controversial motion, and her arguments were brushed off and she was generally not respected.
-There was also discussion about how the PSF had previously [failed in adequately funding PyCon events in Africa and helping them run smoothly](https://pythonafrica.blogspot.com/2023/12/an-open-letter-to-python-software_5.html) (Note that the linked article, also an "open letter", is signed by Ms. Nanjekye, and was shared in the discussion by Dr. Mertz.)
+In that thread, Joannah Nanjekye opposed the controversial motion, but her arguments were brushed off and her point of view was, as I saw it, generally not respected.
+There was also discussion in that thread about how the PSF had previously [failed in adequately funding PyCon events in Africa and helping them run smoothly](https://pythonafrica.blogspot.com/2023/12/an-open-letter-to-python-software_5.html).
+(The link there is to another "open letter" which Dr. Mertz shared in the discussion, signed by Ms. Nanjekye.)

-But it's certainly not the measure itself that got me upset enough to leave.
-No, that was the result of the aftermath thread linked above, and several things said in that thread, mainly by other core devs.

-I didn't habitually read the PSF section of the forum, because I've never been a PSF member.
-But for whatever reason, the forum software suggested the aftermath thread to me, and I had a look at the OP, which proposed that the following "not okay" things had transpired:
+On July 11, a [new thread](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950) was posted "collectively for the entire 2024 Python Steering Council".
+The OP proposed that the following "not okay" things had transpired:

 > Bringing up examples of sexual harassment and making light of workplace sexual harassment training.